-Root Canal Treatment
+What is Root Canal Treatment?

-When is a root canal indicated?
+What does a root canal costs?

 Depending on the location of the tooth, the number of roots, and the complexity of the case, the cost ranges between $500-$1200.
 Besides the cost of the root canal treatment, the patient needs to figure in the need for a post in the tooth to build the tooth back up and a dental crown placed on the tooth.
 So, the final cost to save a tooth may be $1600-$2200.
 Compare this to the cost to extract the tooth and place an implant, which could be about $4500-$5200.